 9. Buenos Aires

-Monuments, beaches, and the city’s emphasis on religion all allow for rich photography opportunities.
-Some of the attractions in this city include street performers, monuments, museums, and colonial-era buildings.
+Monuments, beaches, and the city’s religious emphasis allow rich photography opportunities.
+This city’s attractions include street performers, monuments, museums, and colonial-era buildings.

 The most photographed place in Buenos Aires is the Obelisco.
 This is the most photographed monument in the city.
 It was built in 1936 to commemorate the 400th anniversary of the first founding of the city.
-It is one of the most iconic landmarks in Buenos Aires and is a popular tourist destination.
+It is a popular tourist destination and one of the most iconic landmarks in Buenos Aires.

 10. Budapest: Photographed Cities in the World